alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 Existing licensees without a password should contact [DFLU.dom@homeoffice.gsi.gov.uk](mailto:DFLU.dom@homeoffice.gsi.gov.uk).

 It can take up to 16 weeks for your application to be processed.
-They will be valid for 3 months
+The licence is valid for 3 months.

 ###Fees